tweedegolf/tweedegolf.github.io/_posts/2016-01-16-react-threejs.md

 React has become a popular choice for creating user interfaces.
 React keeps a virtual DOM and changes in the UI are applied to this virtual DOM first.
 Then React calculates the minimal set of changes that are needed to update the real DOM to match with the virtual DOM.
 This process is called reconciliation.
 Because DOM operations are expensive, the performance benefit of React is substantial.

 But there is more to React than the performance impact.
-Especially in combination with [Flux](https://facebook.github.io/flux/), [JSX](https://facebook.github.io/react/docs/jsx-in-depth.html) and the [debug tools](https://facebook.github.io/react/blog/2014/01/02/react-chrome-developer-tools.html) for the browser it is a very powerful and yet easy library to create complex UI's with reusable components.
+Especially in combination with [Flux](https://facebook.github.io/flux/), [JSX](https://facebook.github.io/react/docs/jsx-in-depth.html) and the [debug tools](https://facebook.github.io/react/blog/2014/01/02/react-chrome-developer-tools.html) for the browser it is a very powerful and yet easy to use library to create complex UI's with reusable components.

 Where React ultimately creates html that is rendered by the browser, there is an increasing number of libraries that provide React bindings for libraries that render to the canvas element such as [D3.js](https://github.com/esbullington/react-d3), [Flipboard](https://github.com/Flipboard/react-canvas) and [Chart.js](https://github.com/jhudson8/react-chartjs).
 There are also bindings for [SVG](https://github.com/brentvatne/react-native-svg) and another interesting experiment is [gl-react](https://github.com/ProjectSeptemberInc/gl-react).